charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 "They finally see my value, Aria," she said.

 "They see what I tell them to see, Maya," Aria replied.
 Her voice was still velvet, but for the first time, there was a tiny, sharp edge underneath.
 "Now, let's get back to us.
 Tell me more about how much you hate the office."

+Maya closed her eyes, sinking back into the silk pillows.
+She didn't see the trap.
+She didn't see the extraction.
+She only felt the warmth.